 It is not the responsibility of SPC members to decide whether or not abuse has taken place.
 However, there is a responsibility to act on any concerns through contact with the appropriate authorities.
-SPC will fully support and protect anyone who in good faith reports their concern that a colleague is, or may be, abusing a vulnerable adult.
+SPC will fully support and protect anyone who in good faith reports their concern that a colleague is, or may be, abusing a child, young person or a vulnerable adult.